 (J) The casino operator's internal controls shall include procedures for changing cards after periods of use.

 (K) The casino operator shall remove any cards from use whenever there is indication of tampering, flaws, scratches, marks, or other defects that might affect the integrity or fairness of the game, or at the request of the commission gaming agent on duty.
+Single cards may be replaced in multiple deck games only.
+Single deck game card replacements shall be performed in accordance with paragraph (G) of this rule.
+Single cards from multiple deck games may be replaced according to the following:

 (L) Cards may be destroyed or cancelled according to the following: